 Aethelheard died on 12 May 805 and was buried at Christ Church, Canterbury.
 It is said that he was “an effective and energetic archbishop, concerned both to preserve the integrity and endowment of his see and to ensure the health and discipline of the English church.”

-From the historical records St Herefrith’s importance to Louth is not in doubt but scholars have long debated who he actually was.
-One theory now disproved, but made at a time when little evidence was to hand, suggested he was a Bishop of Auxerre; another that he was an Abbot of Lindisfarne and a contemporary of St Cuthbert and Bede; and the third and most prevalent, though there is scant evidence, is that he was the last Abbot of Louth Minster martyred by the Vikings in c.873 and one of the last unrecorded Bishops of Lindsey.
+St Herefrith’s importance to Louth in the historical records is in little doubt but scholars have long debated who he actually was.
+One theory now disproved, but made at a time when little evidence was to hand, suggested he was the Bishop of Auxerre.
+Another suggested that he was an Abbot of Lindisfarne and a contemporary of St Cuthbert and Bede and yet another that he was one of the last (unrecorded) Bishops of Lindsey, perhaps martyred by the Vikings in c.873, and buried at Louth.

-Whatever his origin, in time a shrine must have been built for him at Louth as we learn from a later 11th century account of a raid on Louth in around 973 by monks of Thorney near Peterborough who were looking for relics with which to endow their new monastery –
+In time a shrine must have been built for him at Louth as we learn from an 11th century account that around 973 a raid on Louth had taken place by the monks of Thorney near Peterborough who were looking for relics with which to endow their new monastery –

-Later, there is indisputable evidence that the church at Louth was dedicated to Herefrith and this must have developed from his earlier shrine once raided by the monks of Thorney.
-His feast day February 27th was observed well into the 15th century when all manorial business was suspended.
+There is clear evidence that a church at Louth was dedicated to St Herefrith and this must have developed from the earlier shrine that had once been raided by the monks of Thorney.
+Herefrith’s feast day February 27th was observed well into the 15th century when all manorial business was suspended.
 In 1257 a land agreement was made ‘in the church of St Herefridus of Louth’ and in 1299 Richard Farford wished to be buried ‘in the church of the blessed Herefrid of Louth’.
-The gild of St Mary of Louth was established in a chapel within the church of St Herefrith of Louth and they were paying for a chaplain to perform services there in 1318.
+The gild of St Mary of Louth had established a chapel within the church of St Herefrith of Louth and was paying for a chaplain to perform services there in 1318.